taahmina00/taahmina00/README.md

 🎓 A Computer Science & Engineering undergraduate with a passion for problem-solving and technology.
 💡 Recently completed an **Intern Software Developer position at Meghna Bank PLC**, gaining hands-on experience in automation, backend development, and system documentation.
-🌱 Currently expanding my skills in **Django** and enhancing my backend development expertise.

----

-## 🧑‍💻 About Me

-I'm passionate about building efficient and scalable software solutions that have a real-world impact.
-My journey into software engineering is fueled by a love for learning and creating systems that improve the lives of others.
-As I continue to develop my technical skills, I aim to contribute to projects that solve meaningful problems, particularly in the fields of **FinTech** and **Automation**.

 ---

 ## 🛠️ Tech Stack & Tools